gabriela-dinca/learning_ionic/README.md

 ## Build

-Install Java JDK 8, Gradle and the Android (or iOS) SDK, accept it's licences.
+Install Java JDK 8, Gradle and the Android SDK, accept it's licences.
 The best way would be to install Android Studio to manage this.

 For Android you will also need the Android Debug Bridge Unility.